 Examples of Synthetic Lethal Screens

 Overexpression of genes is another suitable application for synthetic lethality since overexpressed genes cannot be distinguished from the wild-type by direct sequence specific targeted therapy.
 Overexpression of oncogenes, such as EGFR, MYC, and PIM1, has been found to drive many cancers.
-PIM1 is a candidate for synthetic lethal drug design in lymphomas and prostate cancers, where it interacts with MYC to drive cancer growth. performed an RNAi screen to for synthetic lethality between PIM1 overexpression and gene knockdown in RWPE prostate cancer cell lines.
-PLK1 gene knockdown and drug inhibition was an effective as a specific inhibitor of PIM1 overexpressing prostate cells in cell culture and mouse tumour xenografts.
-PLK1 inhibition reduced MYC expression in pre-clinical models, consistent with expression in human tumours which PIM1 and PLK1 are co-expressed and correlated with tumour grade.
-Thus RNAi screening was valuable to identify a therapeutic targets and biomarkers for patient response as demonstrated with the finding of PLK1 as a candidate drug target against prostate cancer progression.
+PIM1 is a candidate for synthetic lethal drug design in lymphomas and prostate cancers, where it interacts with MYC to drive cancer growth. performed an RNAi screen for synthetic lethality between PIM1 overexpression and gene knockdown in RWPE prostate cancer cell lines.
+PLK1 gene knockdown and drug inhibition was effective as a specific inhibitor of PIM1 overexpressing prostate cells in cell culture and mouse tumour xenografts.
+PLK1 inhibition reduced MYC expression in pre-clinical models, consistent with expression in human tumours in which PIM1 and PLK1 are co-expressed and correlated with tumour grade.
+Thus RNAi screening was valuable to identify therapeutic targets and biomarkers for patient response as demonstrated with the finding of PLK1 as a candidate drug target against prostate cancer progression.

 Hereditary leiomyomatosis and renal cell carcinoma (HLRCC) is a cancer syndrome of predisposition to benign tumours in the uterus and risk of malignant cancer of the kidney attributed to inherited mutations in fumarate hydratase (FH). performed an RNAi screen on HEK293T renal cells for synthetic lethality with FH.
 They found enrichment of haem metabolism (consistent with the literature) and adenylate cyclase pathways (consistent with cAMP dysregulation in FH mutant cells).
 Synthetic lethality between FH mutation and adenylate cyclases was validated with gene knockdown, drug experiments, and replicated across both HEK293T renal cells and VOK262 cells derived from a HLRCC patient, suggesting new potential treatments against the disease.
 Similarly, hereditary diffuse gastric cancer (HDGC) is a cancer syndrome of predisposition to early-onset malignant stomach and breast cancers attributed to mutations in E-cadherin (CDH1). performed an RNAi screen on MCF10A breast cells for synthetic lethality with CDH1.
 They found enrichment of G-protein coupled receptors (GPCRs) and cytoskeletal gene functions.
 The results were consistent with a concurrent drug compound screen with a number of candidates validated by lentiviral shRNA gene knockdown and drug testing including inhibitors of Janus kinase, histone deacetylases, phosphoinositide 3-kinase, aurora kinase, and tyrosine kinases.
 Therefore the synthetic lethal strategy has potential for clinical impact against HDGC, with particular interest in interventions with low adverse effects for chemo-prevention, including repurposing existing approved drugs for activity against CDH1 deficient cancers.